 Because the symptoms of IC can be similar to other conditions, it's possible for it to be mistaken for something else.
-As a result, sometimes patients who have IC receive inappropriate treatment.
-Also, because it's possible to have IC in addition to another medical condition, such as endometriosis, understanding and communicating all of your symptoms to your doctor is important.
-Your doctor may evaluate you for other conditions.
+Also, because it's possible to have IC in addition to another medical condition, it’s important to communicate all of your symptoms to your doctor.

 IC Symptoms Comparison Chart

 Select a condition from the menu below to compare symptoms and to learn more about conditions that are similar to IC.
-Your doctor is the best person to evaluate your symptoms and diagnose your condition.
+Remember, your doctor is the best person to diagnose your condition.